mbroihier/fende/README.md

 # fende - file encryptor and decryptor

 This repository contains a small python3 script that encrypts and decrypts files.
-It is based on the work of Woody Pope (woody.pope@mailfence.com)  Woody's original work includes a GUI that I removed so that I could incorporate it into a mail client that could send and receive encrypted messages.
+It is based on the work of Woody Pope (woody.pope@mailfence.com).
+Woody's original work includes a GUI that I removed so that I could incorporate it into a mail client that could send and receive encrypted messages.
 I have added two scripts.
 One encrypts and sends files as email, and one that receives and decrypts files.
+Email can be signed with the --sign option.
+This places a digital signature in the email that can be verified by the receiver client.

 RSA is used to encrypt/decrypt a password/phrase that is then used for the AES algorithm to encrypt/decrypt a file.
 The password/phrase can be stored with the encrypted message or put into its own file so that delivery of the message and the password/phrase can be handled independently.